Almost fault-tolerant quantum machine learning with drastic overhead reduction: Numerical Results

 As shown in \Cref{fig: depol plots long layers}a, the classification success rate attains a lower saturation more quickly when the depolarization strength increases.
 There is also a clear trend that both the gradients and the cost function landscape quickly flatten as the depolarizing noise becomes stronger, as is evident in \Cref{fig: depol plots long layers}c and \Cref{fig: gradients_vs_p_long_layers}.
 These results agree with the prediction of \cite{noise_induced_barren_plateaus}, reinforcing the argument that depolarizing noise induces barren plateaus, which have vanishing gradients that scale exponentially with their strength.
-In more supplementary plots \Cref{fig: classification_success_rate_short_layers,fig: loss_and_gradients_short_layers,fig: gradients_vs_p_short_layers} in \Cref{appendix: supplementary plots for depol channel}, we demonstrate that the above observations hold for QVC of 50 and 100 layers, which exhibit higher (lower) gradients due to shorter (longer) circuit depths, as well as for different number of qubits, which exhibit higher (lower) gradients when there are more (less) qubits.
-As shown in \Cref{fig: loss_and_gradients_short_layers}, when a fully connected classical layer is present at the end, we find that the cost function still has not fully converged after 15000 images trained.
-Simultaneously, the classification success rate is also not fully saturated, as illustrated in \Cref{fig: classification_success_rate_short_layers}.
-This may indicate the potential advantage of an extra classical layer in obtaining a higher success rate at saturation, provided that the variation of the observables $Z_i$ is still above the shot noise during the gradient descent.
-Meanwhile, although the averaged gradients increase with more images trained, the zoomed figure of `classical gradients' in \Cref{fig: loss_and_gradients_short_layers}, which extracts the average gradients from the parameters of the classical layer only, reveals that these gradients still decay normally as the cost function approaches its minimum.
-The increasing quantum gradients arise due to increasing weights in the fully connected classical layer as more samples are trained, which also scales the gradients of quantum layers.
-Despite increasing gradients, we reiterate that barren plateaus are still present when conditions are met, as the Hilbert subspace explored by $\bm{\theta}$ remains unchanged, the Pauli-$Z$ observables remain concentrated, while the cost function and fluctuations due to shot noise scale simultaneously.
+In more supplementary plots \Cref{fig: classification_success_rate_short_layers,fig: loss_and_gradients_short_layers,fig: gradients_vs_p_short_layers} in \Cref{appendix: supplementary plots for depol channel}, we demonstrate that the above observations hold for QVC and QVCC of 50 and 100 layers, which exhibit higher (lower) gradients due to shorter (longer) circuit depths, as well as for different number of qubits, which exhibit higher (lower) gradients when there are more (less) qubits.